-The primary reason I started this web site was to share with you the things I come across in my day job as a Web Developer, the first batch of articles I am going to write will be around the tools I find invaluable in my role.
+The primary reason I started this web site was to share with you the things I come across in my day job, the first batch of articles I am going to write will be around the tools I find invaluable in my role.

 So first and foremost, let’s take a look at MiniProfiler.